Fulla (doll)

 Fulla (فُلَّة) is the name of an 11.5 inch Barbie-like fashion doll marketed to children of Islamic and Middle-Eastern countries as an alternative to Barbie.
 The product's concept evolved around 1999, and it became available for sale in late 2003.
-Fulla was created by a Syrian manufacturer from Syria called NewBoy FZCO.
-In 2015 the company moved to the United Arab Emirates and is now located in Dubai.
-Fulla is also sold in China (where it attracts children of the Hui minority), in Brazil, North Africa, Egypt, and Indonesia, while a few are sold in the United States.
-Although there had been many other dolls in the past that were created with a hijab, such as Razanne and Moroccan Barbie, Fulla surpassed them in popularity due to launching alongside a marketing campaign aired on the then-popular television channel Spacetoon.
-Fulla is a role-model to some Muslim people, displaying how many Muslim parents would prefer their daughters to dress and behave.
+Fulla was created by a Syrian manufacturer called NewBoy FZCO.
+In 2015, the company moved to the United Arab Emirates and is now located in Dubai.
+Fulla was also sold in China (where it attracts children of the Hui minority), in Brazil, North Africa, Egypt, India (Indian Fulla wears sarees) and Indonesia, while a few were sold in the United States.
+Although there had been many other dolls in the past that were created with a hijab, such as Razanne and Moroccan Barbie, Fulla surpassed them in popularity due to launching alongside a marketing campaign aired on the popular Arabic television channel Spacetoon.
+Fulla was a role-model to some Muslim people, displaying how many Muslim parents would prefer their daughters to dress and behave.

+History

+Fulla was created by the Syria-based company NewBoy Design Studio and launched in November 2003.

+By 2005, the Fulla doll had replaced most of the Barbie dolls in Middle Eastern countries' toy stores.
+Many other products carrying the Fulla brand (breakfast cereals, chewing gums, bicycles, ...) were released.
+Other Muslim dolls were already being marketed (by Mattel among others).

 Appearance

 At first, Fulla was developed to have long coal black hair streaked with auburn and brown eyes, but later, dolls with lighter hair and eyes were introduced.
 The product development team considered about 10 different faces before deciding on her look.
-She was dressed in a black abaya and head scarf for the Saudi market, but no veil in other markets; because the product development didn't want to "go to extremes."
+She was dressed in a black abaya and head scarf for the Saudi market, but no veil in other markets; because the product development didn't want to "go to extremes".
 For more liberal countries, Fulla has a white scarf and pastel coat.
-Her outdoor clothes have since become more colorful, but her shoulders are always covered and the skirt always falls below her knees, as traditionally Muslim women are expected to dress conservatively.
+Her outdoor clothes have since become more colorful, but her shoulders are always covered, and the skirt always falls below her knees, as traditionally Muslim women are expected to dress conservatively, she also never wears a bikini.
 She can also be found wearing half- and quarter-sleeve dresses, but not sleeveless.